sara-nl/clouddocs/UvA-course-20160615/index.markdown

 For this tutorial you will need:

-* A computer with Internet access (TUDelft provides WiFi).
+* A computer with Internet access (UvA provides WiFi).
 * A browser (Chrome or Firefox will do nicely).
 * An SSH client.
   * Linux and Mac users: don't have to install anything.
 The SSH client is on board, try "ssh" in a [terminal](http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it).